MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

     - "**path**" - The string path to the image to be displayed.
 OR
     - "**package** - The name of the python package containing this resource - e.g. 'data.images'
     - "**resource** - The file name of the resource in the python package - e.g. 'splat.png' - Use a 'package' and 'resource' or a 'path' not both.
-    - "**sub_surface_rect**" - An optional rectangle (described like "x,y,width,height") that will be used to grab a smaller portion of the image specified.
+    - "**sub_surface_rect**" - A rectangle describing a portion of the image to use.
+Defaults to the whole image.
     - "**premultiplied**" - Optional parameter to declare that a loaded image already contains premultiplied alpha and does not need premultiplying.
 Set to "1" to enable, "0" to disable (default).
+    - "**position**" - A tuple of two floats (x, y) from 0.0 to 1.0 specifying where to position the image.
+(0.0, 0.0) places the top-left corner of the image at the top-left of the button, (1.0, 1.0) places the bottom-right corner at the bottom-right, and (0.5, 0.5) centers the image.
+Defaults to (0.5, 0.5).

  - "**hovered_images**" - A list of images displayed in the button's hovered state.
 Uses the same sub-parameters as normal_images.